drwatson1/AspNet-WebApi/README.md

 > Note!
 If you are looking for a .Net Core project template, please, check out the project [ASP.Net Core RESTful Service Project Template](https://github.com/drwatson1/AspNet-Core-REST-Service).

 The template uses the 4.7.1 version of .Net Framework.
-Make sure that you have it installed before using the template.
+Make sure that you have it installed before use the template.

 **Contains**